michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-05-14-newsletter.md

-Finally, because there's a strong chance that many single-sig, multisig, and MAST-based spends can all be resolved using nothing but a single public key and a single signature, it may become much harder to tell apart different transactions created by different users using different Bitcoin features---an advantage that benefits all Bitcoin users by making bitcoin ownership harder to track and thus bitcoins more fungible and harder to efficiently censor in piecemeal fashion.
+Finally, because there's a strong chance that many single-sig, multisig, and MAST-based spends can all be resolved using nothing but a single public key and a single signature, it may become much harder to track different users who are using different Bitcoin features---an advantage that benefits all Bitcoin users by making bitcoin ownership harder to track and thus bitcoins more fungible and harder to efficiently censor in piecemeal fashion.